abtion/guidelines/career-development/ladder.md

 ### Level 3

-#### Impact
+#### Impactful
-- [ ] End-to-end responsibility on projects of increasing complexity.
+- [ ] Take task from internal meetings to internal acceptance.

 #### Simple
 - [ ] Capable of prioritizing tasks.
-Avoids getting caught up in unimportant details and focuses on delivering value to the client.
+Avoids getting caught up in unimportant details and focuses on delivering value to the client (avoids bike-shedding).

 #### Test-driven
 - [ ] Can start a project from scratch and setup testing frameworks.